-Sacramento County's recommended frequency is testing all staff over two months, where 25% of staff are tested every two weeks, or 50% every month to rotate testing of all staff over time
+El Dorado County's recommended frequency is to test all staff over a two-month period, where 50% of staff are tested every month to rotate testing of all staff over time.
+CMP has been assigned to a specific El Dorado County Office of Education testing site.
+Staff have already registered and our first testing date was October 8th, 2020.